It’s almost Christmas

-“We got off from the twentieth of December until the first of the year,” said Kenney (pictured here in the 1940s).
+“We got off from the twentieth of December until the first of the year,” recalled Kenney (pictured here a decade later in the 1940s).
 “Bill Martin stayed there at headquarters.
 He’d been working there for fifteen years and he sure knew that country and was a good hand, but he was really bad about drinking.

 “He’d been passed out in the bunkhouse while we were gone and he never had shaved or anything.
 He sobered up a little bit when we came back and pretty soon, he said, ‘Boys, we’d better shave and take a bath.
 It’ll be Christmas the first thing we know.’